developerjannatmim/laravel-doc/README.md

 1. Accessors, use kora hoy jokhon database er field er behaviour change korar dorkar hoy.

 2. Mutetors, insert korar shomoy data field er behaviour kemon hobe, ta bole dete mutetors use hoy.

+## Mutetors
+1. Eloquent mutators are used to determine how data is processed when it is stored.